-Furnish the details relating to such asset(s) so created or acquired through Corporate Social Responsibility amount spent in the Financial Year
+Furnish the details relating to such asset(s) so created or acquired through Corporate Social Responsibility amount spent in the Financial Year:

-Sr. No. Short particulars of the property or asset(s)[including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent (In ₹ Crores) Details of 6 Beneficiary of (6) (1) (2) (3) (4) (5) CSR Registration Number, if applicable Name Registered Address 1.
-Water Augmentation for livelihoods and Women Empowerment 313031 N.A.
-0.78 CSR00000288 Seva Mandir Old Fatehpura, Udaipur, Rajasthan, Alsigarh Village, Udaipur, Rajasthan India 313004 Please refer to point from 8 for explanation on Assets Total 0.78
+Sr. No. Short particulars of the property or asset(s)[including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent (In ₹ Crore) Details of o (6) (1) (2) (3) (4) (5) CSR Registration Number, if applicable Name Registered Address 1.
+Water Augmentation for livelihoods and women empowerment 313702 NA 0.40 CSR00000288 Seva Mandir Fatehpura, Udaipur, Rajasthan 313004 Jhadol Block, Udaipur Rajasthan Please refer to point from 8 for explanation on Assets Total 0.40

-\There are multiple PIN Codes as work was carried out in multiple villages in Udaipur, Rajasthan.
+\ There are multiple PIN Codes as work was carried out in multiple villages in Udaipur.